Let’s Turn $1 Trillion Into Jobs and Inclusive Growth

 From the Social Finance Institute

-The Social Finance Institute, Economic Mobility, Results-Based Funding
+The Social Finance Institute, Workforce & Economic Mobility, Results-Based Funding

 Last month, I traveled to San Diego to discuss the future of education at the 2022 ASU+GSV Summit alongside public, private, and nonprofit leaders.
 Despite the diversity of titles and topics, each session at the Summit focused on one core question: How can we, in this moment of change, redesign our education systems to better advance economic mobility?

 On a panel, I spoke about one possibility offered by our current moment: the Infrastructure Investment and Jobs Act (IIJA).
 The IIJA provides an unprecedented level of funding for critical infrastructure investments across the country—but how can we ensure that there is a diverse and talented labor pool prepared to support those investments?

 We agreed that innovative models for financing workforce development are an important part of the solution.
 There is no single right model, but those that have the greatest likelihood of success share common features: a focus on inclusive student bodies, a holistic pairing of relevant curriculum and critical supportive services, and robust engagement with employers.
 During the discussion, I highlighted several of Social Finance’s financing models and initiatives that provide blueprints for how we can ensure the economic growth created through the IIJA is equitable and inclusive.

 One model is the Pay It Forward Fund: a place-based workforce development fund that leverages public and/or philanthropic dollars to more sustainably invest in worker upskilling.
 Participants in Pay It Forward Funds enroll in high-quality training programs and receive wraparound support services.
 If they land well-paying jobs, they repay program costs to support future learners.
 If they don’t, they pay nothing.